 Tell An Adult:

-Preventative or Proactive Education for cyberbullying:
+Preventative or Proactive Education for Cyberbullying:

-Children are affected every day by cyberbullying and some have even gone as far as to take their own lives because of it.
+Cyberbullying affects children daily,, and some have even gone as far as to take their own lives because of it.
 Please share this information with your children or students.

 Tell them this rule of thumb: If they wouldn’t say it in person, they shouldn’t say it online.